 It will cost you.

-If you're not a member of The Private Suite ($4,500 annual fee), passengers pay $3,500 per use one-way for up to three people.
+If you're not a member of PS ($4,500 annual fee), passengers pay $3,500 per use one-way for up to three people.
 If you're traveling with two other friends, that's a little less than $1,200 a person.

-For that premium, when arriving at the airport, travelers are dropped off at The Private Suite's private terminal, avoiding the LAX crowds, lines and security checkpoints, where they then lounge in one of 13 private suites as they wait for their flight.
+For that premium, when arriving at the airport, travelers are dropped off at PS' private terminal, avoiding the LAX crowds, lines and security checkpoints, where they then lounge in one of 13 private suites as they wait for their flight.

-The suites are equipped with sofas, free Wifi, flat-screen TVs, gourmet snack, premium liquors and food, all inclusive of the price.
+The suites are equipped with sofas, free Wi-Fi, flat-screen TVs, gourmet snacks, premium liquors and food, all inclusive of the price.